mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

          Y = ypoint;
          Console.WriteLine("point constructor: {0}", this)}
   ```
-  Here we define the set and get Accessors to access the private members from the main, then we will override the ToString method.
+  Here we define the set and get Accessors to access the private members of the class, then we will override the ToString method.

-  **Note** that the ToString method return a string representation of class Point.
+  **Note** that the ToString method will return a string representation of class Point.
   ```c#
       public int X
       {